 Echoing Khomeini's rhetoric on the centrality of education, the Iranian regime views books as an essential component of propagating its revolutionary principles.
 According to the Minister of Culture and Islamic Guidance, Seyyed Reza Salehi Amiri, "In a community in which book reading is not a value, we must expect ignorance and foolishness.
 In such a community, morality will be replaced by immorality; corruption will replace purity; honesty is substituted by lies; darkroom substitutes illumination; and interaction will give its place to confrontation."
+The regime's negative worldview has been instilled in young minds across Iran through educational interventions in primary and secondary schools.
+The thematic elements of ideological expansionism abroad are present in the textbooks that Iranian students are forced to read in school.
+To take one example on jihad, or holy war against Iran's "enemies," a fifth-grade textbook states, "Our hope is that the Islamic Revolution gets connected to the global revolution of Mahdi [the 12th or the Hidden Imam of the Shiites."
+In combination with the glorification of "martyrdom" in other textbooks, the Shi'a belief in Mahdism, which calls for a global violent struggle against "evil" and "oppressive" forces, culminating in an apocalyptic battle that will hasten the return of the occulted figure, is particularly concerning.
+At their core, these radical sectarian teachings instill a deep hatred of non-Islamic faiths, including Judaism, Christianity, and Zoroastrianism, and are conveyed from Iran throughout the region and beyond.

-Supreme Leader Khamenei has also issued numerous statements, compiled here, imploring Iranian citizens to be faithful to the Revolution by purchasing and reading more books.
+Supreme Leader Khamenei has also issued numerous statements, compiled here, imploring Iranian citizens to be faithful to the Islamic Revolution by purchasing and reading more books.
 The vaunted status Khamenei accords to books is ironic given Iran's antipathy to free and open inquiry.
 The regime regularly imprisons journalists, shutters opposition newspapers, censors the publication of books, and infamously issued a fatwa calling for the assassination of Salman Rushdie in response to the publication of The Satanic Verses.
 Khamenei himself has declared, "We cannot lift controls on the book market and thus allow harmful books to enter the market."